-A representative subset of snorkel sites from mainstem reaches throughout the subbasin are presented in the following pages.
+A representative subset of snorkel sites, from mainstem reaches throughout the subbasin are presented in the following pages.
 Refer to Figure C-1 for survey sites in Washington State and Figure C-7 for sites located in British Columbia.
-Snorkel surveys have been conducted during the base flow period, typically late summer too early fall.
-During this time, O.mykiss and other juvenile salmonids (<300mm) have rarely been detected in the Washington State portion of the subbasin (Figures C-2 to C-5).
-Densities increase slightly in the lower reaches of the Similkameen River (Figure C-6) below Enloe Dam, the barrier to anadromy.
-In British Columbia, there is a noticeable increase in the number of juvenile O.mykis in the 'natural section' of the mainstem river (Figure C-9) when compared with other channelized reaches.
+Snorkel surveys have been conducted during the base flow period, typically late summer to early fall.
+During this time, O.mykiss and other juvenile salmonids (<300 mm) have rarely been detected in the Washington State portion of the subbasin (Figures C-2 to C-5).
+Densities increase slightly in the lower reaches of the Similkameen River (Figure C-6) below Enloe Dam, the barrier to anadromy (near Oroville, WA).
+In British Columbia, there is a noticeable increase in the number of juvenile O. mykiss in the 'natural section' of the mainstem river (Figure C-9) when compared with other channelized reaches.

 Figure C-1.
-Location of 2018 annual snorkel survey sites on the mainstem Okanogan and Similkameen Rivers.
+Locations of annual snorkel survey sites on the mainstem Okanogan and Similkameen Rivers.
 Rotating panel sites are not shown due to fewer years of data.

 Figure C-2.
-Observed densities of juvenile (< 300mm) O. mykiss in the Okanogan River, downstream of the confluence with Loup Loup Creek.
+Observed densities of juvenile (< 300 mm) O. mykiss in the Okanogan River, downstream of the confluence with Loup Loup Creek.

 Figure C-3.
-Observed densities of juvenile (< 300mm) O. mykiss in the Okanogan River, upstream of the confluence with Salmon Creek.
+Observed densities of juvenile (< 300 mm) O. mykiss in the Okanogan River, upstream of the confluence with Salmon Creek.

 Figure C-4.
-Observed densities of juvenile (< 300mm) O. mykiss in the Okanogan River, upstream of the confluence with Antoine Creek.
+Observed densities of juvenile (< 300 mm) O. mykiss in the Okanogan River, upstream of the confluence with Antoine Creek.
+Sample site was moved to OBMEP-448 in 2022 due to frequent issues with turbidity at OBMEP-025.

 Figure C-5.
-Observed densities of juvenile (<300mm) O. mykiss in the Okanogan River.
-Site 1202 was moved two transects downstream of previous annual site 064 which overlapped the upper cross-channel with the Similkameen.
+Observed densities of juvenile (<300 mm) O. mykiss in the Okanogan River.
+Site 1202 was moved two transects downstream of previous annual site 064 which overlapped the upper cross-channel with the Similkameen River.

 Figure C-6.
-Observed densities of juvenile (< 300mm) O. mykiss in the Similkameen River, near the city of Oroville, WA.
+Observed densities of juvenile (< 300 mm) O. mykiss in the Similkameen River, near the city of Oroville, WA.

 Figure C-7.
-Location of annual snorkel survey sites on the British Columbia portion of the Okanagan subbasin.
+Locations of annual snorkel survey sites on the British Columbia portion of the Okanagan subbasin.
 Rotating panel sites are not shown due to fewer years of data.

 Figure C-8.
-Observed densities of juvenile (< 300mm) O. mykiss in the dawsitk^w (Okanagan River) at site 493 located in the Penticton channel.
+Observed densities of juvenile (< 300 mm) O. mykiss in the sqawsitkw (Okanagan River) at site 493 located in the Penticton channel.

 Figure C-9.
-Observed densities of juvenile (< 300mm) O. mykiss in the dawsitk^w (Okanagan River) at site 426 in the 'natural section' of the river.
+Observed densities of juvenile (< 300 mm) O. mykiss in the sqawsitkw (Okanagan River) at site 426 in the 'natural section' of the river.
 Data from 2009 and 2014 are from nearby and similar site 383.

 Figure C-10.
-Observed densities of juvenile (< 300mm) O. mykiss in the dawsitk^w (Okanagan River) at site 490 in the 'semi-natural section' of the river.
+Observed densities of juvenile (< 300 mm) O. mykiss in the sqawsitkw (Okanagan River) at site 490 in the 'semi-natural section' of the river.

 Figure C-11.
-Observed densities of juvenile (< 300mm) O. mykiss in the dawsitk^w (Okanagan River) at site 371 in a channelized section of the river.
+Observed densities of juvenile (< 300 mm) O. mykiss in the sqawsitkw (Okanagan River) at site 371 in a channelized section of the river.